ccrause/fpc-avr/README.md

 lcd1 - A simple sliding text example for HD44780 compatible character LCDs.
 lcd2 - Show bitmap and sliding text on PCD8544 compatible LCD.
 uart1 - A simple serial echo example.
+simavrtest - Demonstrates how to pass information to simavr using .mmcu section.
 ### library
 delay.pas - Contain busy delay loops.
 lcd_hd44780.pas - A driver for character based HD44780 compatible LCDs.
 lcd_pcd8544.pas - A simple driver for text and graphics for PCD8544 compatible LCDs.
+simavr.pas - Some enumerations and record structures to pass information to simavr.
 spi.pas - Hardware or software based serial peripheral interface.
 uart.pas - Simple hardware based serial driver.
 ### rtl-avr-modifications